 Approximately 1 in 8 students say they won’t compromise their salary expectations for any reason, especially when it may take years to make up lost earning power.
 Others fear burnout if they’ll need to work a second job to make ends meet.

 Not everyone has the savings or family support to wait for a high-paying job when rent, bills, and student loans are due.
-Although a good salary is a top priority for soon-to-be graduates, students may be willing to accept a lower salary if the job comes with perks such as:
+Although a good salary is a top priority for soon-to-be graduates, students may accept a lower salary if the job comes with perks such as:

 - Great benefits (39%)